THOUGHT STARTER SERIES

 Best practices for omnichannel engagement

 Omnichannel HCP engagement is here to stay.
-However, adopting these new ways of working can initially complicate your sales planning strategy.
+However, adopting these new ways of working can initially complicate your field planning strategy.
 Here are a few tips to make the shift to planning for digital channels easier:

 - Establish your technical foundation.
 As you determine how you value digital activities, you will need to establish KPIs and reporting.
 For example, does a face-to-face call have the same value as an approved email or virtual meeting?
 Your technical foundation may inform how you design incentive compensation plans.

-- Coordinate cross-functional sales planning.
-Now, more than ever, it’s essential to coordinate sales planning across functions.
+- Coordinate cross-functional field planning.
+Now, more than ever, it’s essential to coordinate field planning across functions.
 A waterfall model — one team focused on data generation, handing it off to another team responsible for territory design, followed by a third team focused on targeting — doesn’t work anymore.
 Instead, it’s essential that everyone across teams and channels works together off of the same data and communicates effectively.